 In January 2021, the Appellant submitted minor amendments to the scheme to address comments made by statutory consultees and to amend the planning application boundary and site area.
 Following this re-submission, the Council re-consulted on the planning application for a further 21 days.

-Following the submission of additional information, the Council was made aware of an appeal decision at Lanbrook, St Mary’s Lane, Hertingfordbury, SG14 2LD (PINs ref: APP/J1915/W/20/3254917) where planning permission had been sought for a 5 bedroom, two storey detached house, following the complete demolition of the existing building after a fire.
+Following the submission of additional information, the Council became aware through the Council’s planning policy team of an appeal decision at Lanbrook, St Mary’s Lane, Hertingfordbury, SG14 2LD (PINs ref: APP/J1915/W/20/3254917) where planning permission had been sought for a 5 bedroom, two storey detached house, following the complete demolition of the existing building after a fire.

 The Council considered that the circumstances of this appeal case altered the basis for assessing the proposed banqueting scheme in the context of the fire-damaged building.
 The Council no longer considered it appropriate to determine the application in accordance with the exceptions criteria in paragraph 145 of the Framework (2019) and that very special circumstances needed to be demonstrated.

 Following further consultation, the application was considered at the Council’s Planning Committee on 30th June 2021.
 The officer’s recommendation was to refuse the application for the following reasons: